 In the Medicare industry, FDR stands for more than the initials of our 32nd president.
 It stands for First-Tier, Downstream, and Related Entities.
 As an agent, you are probably an FDR.
 We’ll break down what that means today so you can stay best informed.

-A First-Tier Entity is anyone who has a written agreement approved by CMS and provides administrative or health care services to Medicare-eligible individuals with MA (Medicare Advantage) or Part D (prescription drug coverage).
+The broadest of the three is a First-Tier Entity.
+It includes anyone who has a written agreement approved by CMS and provides administrative or health care services to Medicare-eligible individuals with MA (Medicare Advantage) or Part D (prescription drug coverage).

-As an FDR, you are required to complete all of your training by 90 days after your hire date and renewed annually.
+FDRs must complete all training before their 90th day of work and must renew it every year.
 If you do not complete your training, CMS has the right to terminate your contract and stop you from selling.
 Training includes: